ishaaqilham/api-automation-ishaaq/README.md

 ## Introduction

 * This project is a Maven-Java project created for API automation
-* This repo uses RestAssured as the main tools for API automation
+* This repo uses RestAssured as the main tool for API automation
 * This project could be founded in: https://github.com/ishaaqilham/api-automation-ishaaq

 ## Getting started